Yuli Gurriel Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.60 team ERA ranks last among all MLB pitching staffs.
+- The Athletics' 6.70 team ERA ranks last across all league pitching staffs.

-- The Athletics allow the most home runs in baseball (100 total, 1.7 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (100 total, 1.7 per game).

-- Medina (0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.
+- The Athletics will look to Blackburn (0-0) in his second start this season.

-- The righty last appeared in relief on Sunday, when he tossed 5 1/3 innings against the Houston Astros, allowing five earned runs while giving up seven hits.
+- His last appearance came on Tuesday against the Atlanta Braves, when the right-hander tossed four innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.